gmholton/gmholton.github.io/_teaching/2023-lexicography.md

 * articulate the role of audiences in dictionary design and the role(s) of dictionaries in endangered language communities
 * make a dictionary for a minority or endangered language

+## Final Project

+For your final assignment and capstone project  you will create a dictionary.
+The format of the dictionary is up to you: print, online, mobile app, etc. The audience is also up to you: monolingual, bilingual, topical, pedagogical, etc. Your dictionary need not be complete (no dictionary ever really is), but it should be illustrative of what a more complete dictionary would look like.
+To that end it should have examples of all possible types of entries.
+It should also include front matter such as an explanation of the orthography and a guide to using the dictionary.

+If you already have lexical data which you have collected, then you can use this as the basis for your dictionary.
+If not, the instructor can supply you with data which you can use to create your dictionary.
+You may also choose to draw on data from an existing dictionary, provided that the format of your dictionary is substantially different from the source dictionary.
+Please feel free to contact me to discuss project possibilities in advance.

+Because of the various possible formats it is not possible to give precise guidelines about the required size of the dictionary project.
+However, grades will be based on the quality of your dictionary rather than the quantity of entries.
+Your time should be spent accordingly on creating detailed, high-quality entries.

+## Syllabus

 For more information see the [tentative syllabus](https://docs.google.com/document/d/1omPXRih7MptbuJkrNGWUnFHkU4ogcoNDf00I7JuOcQo/edit?usp=sharing).